choderalab/yank/docs/yamlpages/options.rst

    options:
      show_mixing_statistics: yes

-If "yes", will print the Hamiltonian Replica Exchange swapping statistics at each iteration.
+If ``yes``, will print the Hamiltonian Replica Exchange swapping statistics at each iteration.
 This process adds a small amount of overhead to each iteration.

 Valid options: [yes]/no